kendric84/ExpenseTracker/Readme.md

 The table can be sorted by any column and individual items can be removed.

-To better illistrate the features, sample data can be loaded.
+To better illustrate the features, sample data can be loaded.

 ## Author
 - **Graham Smith** - Full-Stack Software Developer